dhrandy/RG35XX-dhrandy-ARCADE-Theme/README.md

 No Artwork:
 "text-margin": 24,

-Change the title label to whatever you'd like to be displayed in the upper left corner on the main screen in the settings.json. "title-label": "dhrandy Gaming"
+Change the title label to whatever you'd like to be displayed in the upper left corner on the main screen in the settings.json. "title-label": "Arcade"

 ## Changelog
 3/6/23 - Works with Garlic OS 1.1.9